SuperOfficeDocs/superoffice-docs/docs/database/tables/quotelineconfiguration.md

 ---
-uid: table-quotelineconfiguration
+uid: table-QuoteLineConfiguration
-title: quotelineconfiguration table
+title: QuoteLineConfiguration table
 description: Configuration of quote lines - which fields are in use, rights, labels etc so.generated: true
 keywords:
   - "database"
   - "QuoteLineConfiguration"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# quotelineconfiguration Table (445)
+# QuoteLineConfiguration Table (445)

 ## Fields